What is an account-based pension? Your income during retirement.

 Can I get the Age Pension if I am also drawing an income from an account-based pension?

-Once you’ve’ reached the Age Pension age, you might be eligible for the Age Pension, even if you have super savings.
-Explore how much super you can have and still be eligible for the Age Pension here.
+Yes, once you’ve reached 67, you might be eligible for the Government Age Pension, even if you have super savings (including an ABP).
+Explore how much super you can have and still be eligible for the Government Age Pension here.

 What are the benefits of an account-based pension?